My Digital Life [draft]

 Access

 For accessing & interacting with my photos, I self-host Photoprism.
-It works great when using MySQL (SQLite got very slow with lots of photos).

 Budget